EduardoFarinati/FlexFact-Tina/README.md

 Install the dependencies with `pip install requirements.txt`, or simply install pyModbusTCP with `pip install pyModbusTCP`.

-Run with `python controller.py`, or use `python controller.py -h` for more info
+Start the simulation in FlexFact and run the controller with `python controller.py`, or use `python controller.py -h` for more info.

 ## Limitations